 These stages should be extremely personal.
 The content that you create for the bottom of the funnel should show your leads the added value that your paid product offers.
 This should be in contrast to the free value that you’ve already been offering them.

-One of the best way of distributing this content is through an email autoresponder sequence.
+One of the best ways of distributing this content is through an email autoresponder sequence.
 These emails can be sent to people who have provided their email addresses to you.
 The sequences will build up gradually and bring the user to the point where you can ask for the sale.
-This can be done with a great call-to-action.
+You can do this with a great call to action.

 Having a well-charted content marketing strategy is essential for success.
 And that includes a well-planned content conversion funnel.
-You need to create content tailored to your target audience for the maximum effect.
+You need to think up content ideas tailored to your target audience for maximum effect.

-At each stage of the conversion funnel, your content should be based on the primary goal or target of that stage.
+At each stage of the conversion funnel, your content marketing world should be based on the primary goal or target of that stage.
 This will ensure that you can succeed in your goals for that stage and, in turn, increase conversions.
 If your company does not have a content marketer on staff, you may find success reaching out to a sales conversion service or other digital PR agency.